 The short answer: you can invoice as yourself

 In India, you do not need to register a company, an LLP, or any formal entity to work as a freelancer and send invoices.
-By default, a freelancer operates as a sole proprietor, which is simply you, doing business in your own name.
-A sole proprietorship is not something you register and receive a single certificate for.
-It exists the moment you start working for clients.
+A sole proprietorship is not something you register for or receive a certificate for; it is simply the default you operate under, and it is enough to bill a client under your own name.

 That means you can send a completely valid invoice today, under your own name, with no registration.
 The invoice needs the usual fields, your name and the client's, an invoice number, the date, a description, the amount, and your payment details, but it does not need a company name or a registration number to be legal.
 If you want the full field list, the step-by-step freelance invoice guide covers it.